aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

     }
     ```

 - **Virtual Nodes**: Adding an IP preference to a virtual node will change how Envoy configuration gets generated for that specific virtual node.
-Additionally it will change how Envoy configruation for virtual gateways and virtual nodes that are routing traffic to that virtual node. (ex. virtual node backends or gateway routes) A sample virtual node spec that includes an IP preference can be seen below.
+Additionally it will change how Envoy configruation for virtual gateways and virtual nodes that are routing traffic to that virtual node. (ex. virtual node backends or gateway routes) If an IP preference is present on both the mesh and a virtual node, then the IP preference setting on virtual node will override the mesh preference and be used to generate the Envoy configuration for this specific virtual node.
+A sample virtual node spec that includes an IP preference can be seen below.

     ```json
     "spec": {